Query And First Chapter Of JAGUAR

 Aurelius had told her to escape, but how?

-He had said he wanted the new life growing within her to be born free.
-She could see no way to make his wish come true.
+He had said he wanted the new life growing within her to be born free, but she could see no way to make his wish come true.
 All she could see was a lifetime of captivity ahead, for both her and her unborn offspring.

 Her attention snapped back to Aurelius as her mate’s final, shuddering, breath left his body.
-Her roar of anguish echoed through the countryside, sending startled birds into flight and animals scurrying for cover.
+Her roar of anguish echoed through the countryside, sending startled birds into flight and woodland creatures scurrying for cover.

 With his death her only link with home was torn away.
-She walked up to Aurelius, his familiar scent strong as she nuzzled his still form.
-The healthy sheen left his coat as she watched.
+She walked up to him, his familiar scent strong as she nuzzled his still form.
+The healthy sheen was leaving his coat as she watched.
 No longer did the moon reflect off his muscular body, painting abstract patterns on the rosettes as he breathed.
 No longer did his eyes glisten as he looked with love into hers.
 Still.
 Lifeless.
-A piece of meat in her partner’s cast off clothing.
+Now he was just a piece of meat in her partner’s cast off clothing.
 She lay down next to him, their flanks touching; the remnants of his warmth surrounding her with a surrogate comfort.

 She dreamt of the two-legged beasts, with their vile odor, as they taunted her and prodded her with sticks through the bars of her prison.
 One pointed a hollow stick in her direction and opened its mouth roaring at her while others joined in.
 The stick spat and a sharp pain pierced her flank.
 She tried to pull the sting out with her teeth, but the forest spun and a cloak of darkness enveloped her.

-Her dreams were shattered by dogs barking.
-She woke; her mate’s body a block of ice beside her.
+Her dreams were shattered by the sound of dogs barking.
+She woke; her mate’s body felt like a block of ice beside her.
 She stretched out, shaking the freezing cold from her bones and looked around.

-With a heavy, aching heart her eyes fell on Aurelius, an empty shell of the once proud, strong beast who once filled her life with meaning.
+With a heavy, aching heart her eyes fell on Aurelius, an empty shell of the once proud, strong beast who used to fill her life with meaning.
 Gently and with infinite tenderness she groomed him, as if carrying out this act of love would restore him to her.
 There was no warmth in his body, no purrs of contentment from the carcass she once called mate.

-Valaria vowed, at that moment, to escape as soon as an opportunity arose.
-She vowed her cubs would be born free, or she would die trying.
+Valaria vowed, at that moment, to escape as soon as an opportunity arose and swore her cubs would be born free, or she would die in the attempt.
 Death was better than this life of captivity.

 “George?
-George, where are you?
-He’s never around when you need the lazy sod,” growled Edward.
+George, where are you?!
+You’re never around when I need you, you lazy sod.”

-George Winterbourne’s hazel eyes rolled as he sighed, exhaling a cloud of cigarette smoke.
+His hazel eyes rolled as he sighed, exhaling a cloud of cigarette smoke.
 “Why doesn’t he just leave me alone?
-I can’t even get a five minute break.
-I’ve been up since the crack of dawn mucking out his bloody animals.”
+I can’t even get a five minute break.”

 “George, I know you’re skulking around having a smoke somewhere.
 Get round here now.
 I’ve got work for you.”

 “Bloody slave driver,” said George through gritted teeth.
 He crushed the cigarette butt under the heel of his boot.
-He ran his fingers through his mop of raven hair, smoothed his close cropped beard and crunched his way up the gravel path surrounding Eastville Manor.
+He ran his fingers through his mop of raven hair, smoothed his close cropped beard and crunched his way up the gravel path that surrounded Eastville Manor.

-As he rounded the corner of the house, Edward’s eyes bore into him, chilling him to the bone.
-His eyes locked onto Edward’s pale fingers as they drummed an impatient tattoo on the concrete railing surrounding the terrace, “And where have you been?”
+As he rounded the corner of the house, Edward’s ice blue eyes bore into him, chilling him to the bone.
+George’s eyes locked onto Edward’s pale fingers as they drummed an impatient tattoo on the concrete railing surrounding the terrace, “And where have you been?”

 “Err, I’ve been seeing to the Snow Leopard, sir,” George hunched his shoulders.
 Damn, how could Edward make him feel two-inches tall, he was bloody six-feet-two for god’s sake.